sarahabumandil/QTrust/README.md

-# Fair Multi Fusion prototype For Research Paper
+# QTrust prototype For Research Paper
 Where WE At Right Now "https://github.com/sarahabumandil/Fair-Multi-Fusion-Research-.wiki.git"